NEW:

 Resource Topic: Emerging Issues, Promising/Best Practices, Special and Vulnerable Populations, Clinical Issues

-Resource Subtopic: Substance Use Disorders, Behavioral Health, Patient-Centered Health Outcomes, Programs and Services, Patient-Centered Health Outcomes, Community, Health, and Housing Partnerships.
+Resource Subtopic: Substance Use Disorders, Behavioral Health, Patient-Centered Health Outcomes, Programs and Services, Patient-Centered Health Outcomes, Community, Health, and Housing Partnerships, Operational Feasibility, Implementation Feasibility.

 Keywords: Opioids, Persons Experiencing Homelessness, Case Studies, Care Coordination.